bozeklab/DISK/README.md

 If you have trouble installing Pytorch, check [this page](https://pytorch.org/get-started/previous-versions/) for pytorch version `1.9.1` and your system.
 You can install separately pytorch as a first step using for example `conda install pytorch==1.9.1 cudatoolkit=11.1 -c pytorch -c conda-forge` or `conda install pytorch==1.9.1 torchvision==0.10.1 torchaudio==0.9.1 cpuonly -c pytorch` for the CPU-only version.
 For OSX, `conda install pytorch==1.9.1 torchvision==0.10.1 torchaudio==0.9.1 -c pytorch` or `pip install torch==1.9.1 torchvision==0.10.1 torchaudio==0.9.1`.

+# First steps tutorial

+The tutorial is available as a Jupyter Notebook and compatible with Google colab: in this github repo in [`notebooks/DISK_tutorial_2025-05.ipynb`](https://github.com/bozeklab/DISK/blob/main/notebooks/DISK_tutorial_2024-05.ipynb) with processed datasets and saved checkpoint modles available on [zenodo](https://doi.org/10.5281/zenodo.15828939).

+Alternatively, the same steps (without the explanations and images) are available as a simple bash script in [`tests/test_tutorial_zenodo.sh`](https://github.com/bozeklab/DISK/blob/main/tests/test_tutorial_zenodo.sh).

 # Detailed usage